12 Best Waterfalls in Maui That Are Absolutely Stunning

 The waterfall is another rare one which you won’t need to book a helicopter to go and see.

-However, if you’re unable to persist the long trail, you will enjoy having distant views of the Makamakaole Fall which is 270 feet tall and is multi-tiered.
+However, if you can’t continue on the long trail, you can still enjoy distant views of the 270-foot, multi-tiered Makamakaole Fall.

 You’ll find lots of tall grass and bamboo on the trail.